L1 governance contract

 - Install the following dependencies:

-npm i -D typescript ts-node @openzeppelin/contracts @matterlabs/zksync-contracts @nomicfoundation/hardhat-ethers @typechain/ethers-v6 @typechain/hardhat typechain ethers dotenv
+npm i -D typescript ts-node @openzeppelin/contracts @matterlabs/zksync-contracts@beta @nomicfoundation/hardhat-ethers @typechain/ethers-v6 @typechain/hardhat typechain ethers dotenv

 Create L1 Governance Contract